Bruce T. Gourley is the Executive-Director of the Baptist History and Heritage Society.

 - Cooperative Baptist Fellowship Coordinating Council

 Bruce has spoken at many conferences and in local churches on subjects related to Baptist history and American religious history at large.
 He also is available to speak on Yellowstone National Park tourism and history.
 Current speaking topics include religion and the American Civil War, the contemporary religious landscape in America, religious liberty and church state separation.
 To contact Bruce for a speaking engagement, click here.

 Bruce lives near Bozeman, Montana with his wife, Debra, and daughter, Elizabeth.
-He currently serves on the Nominating Committee of the national Cooperative Baptist Fellowship and is moderator-elect of the Cooperative Baptist Fellowship from the West Region.
-Prior to his work with the Center for Baptist Studies and Baptist History & Heritage Society, Bruce served as a campus minister for the Yellowstone Baptist Association in Billings, Montana, while teaching church history and New Testament at Yellowstone Baptist College in Billings.
+He currently serves on the Nominating Committee of the national Cooperative Baptist Fellowship and is moderator of the Cooperative Baptist Fellowship from the West Region.
+Prior to his work with the Center for Baptist Studies and Baptist History and Heritage Society, Bruce served as a campus minister for the Yellowstone Baptist Association in Billings, Montana, while teaching church history and New Testament at Yellowstone Baptist College in Billings.